OpenLineage/docs/docs/client/python.md

 If there is no config file found, the OpenLineage client looks at environment variables for [HTTP transport](#http-transport-configuration-with-environment-variables).

+At the end, if no configuration is found, ``ConsoleTransport`` is used, the events are printed in the console.

 ### Environment Variables

 The following environment variables are available to use: